 This post may contain affiliate links.
 Please read our disclosure policy.

-I also grilled up some poblano peppers to serve alongside the mushrooms inside these Grilled Portobello Mushroom Tacos for a subtle touch of peppery, smokey flavor.
-Served in warm tortillas and topped with your typical taco favorites — guacamole, pico de gallo, sour cream, and cilantro — you just cannot go wrong with these for a meatless meal option!
-And even if you do not typically eat vegetarian, trust me when I say you need to try this recipe — the flavors are just too great not to.
+I also grilled up some poblano peppers to serve alongside the mushrooms for some subtle smoky flavor.
+Served in warm tortillas and topped with your typical taco favorites โ guacamole, pico de gallo, sour cream, and cilantro โ you just cannot go wrong with these for a meatless meal option!
+Even if you do not typically eat meatless meals, trust me when I say you need to try this recipe โ it’s too good to pass up.

 ingredients: